 We’ve created a way for kids to learn about pets while at home during the COVID-19 pandemic.
 The IndyHumane Kindness Club offers children five years of age and older the opportunity to enroll in this program, which provides education about animals, how to take care of a pet, responsibilities of pet ownership and animal care.

-Activities in the Foster Handbook include word puzzles, word crosses, matching games and age appropriate explanations of the services and general animal care (behavior, feeding, neonatal care and more) along with guides for crafts, such as making dog treats and cat toys that the children can then donate to the shelter.
+Activities include word puzzles, word crosses, matching games and age appropriate explanations of the services and general animal care (behavior, feeding, neonatal care and more) along with guides for crafts, such as making dog treats and cat toys that the children can then donate to the shelter.

 Kindness Club participants will also get a coupon for a virtual “meet and greet” with adoptable animals at the shelter and a coupon to name a puppy or a kitten currently at the shelter.
 The program was made possible thanks to a grant from the Lilly Endowment in response to the shelter having to cancel their popular summer camp, which hosts around 400 local young students annually, due the COVID-19 pandemic.

-Parents interested in enrolling their children in the Kindness Club can sign up their children here to reserve their spot for a curbside pickup of the club kit at our Michigan Road adoption center.
+Parents interested in enrolling their children in the Kindness Club can email email@example.com to arrange a curbside pickup of the club kit at our Michigan Road adoption center.